Petful

 Physical Exam

-Within seconds, it became evident that the whites of his eyes were stained yellow.
-After lifting his lip, I wasn’t surprised to see that his gums were not pink but yellow, and on parting his fur I saw his skin had a yellow tinge.
+With this case, within seconds it became evident that the whites of this dog's eyes were stained yellow.
+After lifting his lip, I wasn't surprised to see that his gums were not pink but yellow, and on parting his fur I saw his skin had a yellow tinge.
 This dog was jaundiced.

 His concerned humans had been watching my face and quickly demanded to know what I’d seen.
 Learning their dog was jaundiced, the mother immediately said, “That’s his liver, isn’t it?”